tenzir/tenzir/web/docs/user-guides/transform-data-at-rest.md

 automatically deleted during a deletion cycle.
 :::

-### Transform old data when reaching storage quota
+## Transform old data when reaching storage quota

-Instead of just deleting data periodically, Tenzir can also trigger **spatial compaction** when exceeding a given disk budget.
+Instead of deleting data periodically, a node can also trigger **spatial compaction** when exceeding a given disk budget.
 A spatial compaction cycle transforms data until disk usage falls below the budget, e.g., by removing columns or rows from certain events, or by deleting them entirely.

-When the disk budget exceeds the configured threshold, Tenzir decides what data to compact.
+When the disk budget exceeds the configured threshold, the node decides what data to compact.
 The compaction *mode* defines how this happens.
 Currently, there exists only one mode: [weighted age](#weighted-age).

 This compaction mode selects all events according to a *weighted age*.
-To compute the weighted age, Tenzir divides the actual age of an event with the weight assigned to this event type.
+To compute the weighted age, the node divides the actual age of an event with the weight assigned to this event type.
 For example, applying a weight of 100 to an event that is 100 days old would yield a weighted age of 1 day.
 This causes it to be transformed after events that are 50 days old.
 Conversely, a weights less